zaaack/fable-validation/README.md

 ### Example

-`all` is a validate function, it has a parameter to pass a callback with the only argument of a validator instance, you can write your validate rules and return the validation Ok value. `all` means validate all fields, if you want to return early after first error, you can use `fast`, there are also `allAsync`, `fastAsync` for async validate support.
+`all` is a validate function, it has a parameter to pass a callback with the only argument of a validator instance, you can write your validate rules and return the Ok value. `all` means validate all fields, if you want to return early after first error, you can use `fast`, there are also `allAsync`, `fastAsync` for async validate support.

 ```F#
 open System